English

 Speaking and Listening

 Talking is fundamental to learning.
 Pupils are encouraged to speak clearly, confidently and with expression in order to state their ideas and opinions.
 Just as important is the need to listen carefully to others and respond in appropriate ways.
 At Gateway pupils are given opportunities in all areas of the curriculum to develop their speaking and listening skills, in paired, group or whole class situations.
 Therefore, role play, small world and drama activities are intrinsic elements of speaking and listening across the school and crucial to the development of writing.
 Extra support is given to children with Speaking and Listening difficulties and with English as an Additional Language.
+We are a Voice 21 school and oracy sits at the heart of our full curriculum.
+Voice 21 strategies such as nest-pair-share and agree, build, challenge are embedded across our school and can be seen in all lessons.

 Spelling, Punctuation and Grammar

 We place great value on the importance of accurate spelling and the correct use of punctuation and grammar.
 We follow the National Curriculum 2014 to ensure that teaching is both structured and rigorous throughout the school.
 We follow the RWI phonics programme to ensure a consistent approach to the teaching of phonics throughout the Foundation Stage and Key Stage One and the RWI spelling programme as the children move through Key Stage Two.
+We use Grammarsaurus to provide a skeleton for our SPAG lessons and use Spelling Shed to sequence the development of spelling patterns.

 Writing